Security-Auditing-Complex-of-Innovation/master/auditointisuunnitelma.md

 ### 5.2.4 Security of data transmissions

  1. Technical review
-    * By reviewing configuration and traffic verify that required data is transferred properly encrypted
+    * By manually reviewing configuration and by capturing traffic using tcpdump to verify that required data is transferred properly encrypted

  2. Administrative review
     * Encryption strength